linq2db/linq2db/Source/LinqToDB/Sql/Readme.md

 # SQL Extensions

-This Folder Contains SQL Extensions for Linq2Db, as well as components to help you build your own Extensions.
+This folder contains SQL extensions for linq2db, as well as components to help you build your own extensions.

 ## `Sql`

-The SQL Class contains a number of functions implementing common DB Functions such as `Between` or `CurrentTimestamp`.
+The SQL class contains a number of functions implementing common DB functions such as `Between` or `CurrentTimestamp`.
 [The XMLDocs provide a list of all the provided functions](https://linq2db.github.io/api/LinqToDB.Sql.html).

 Note that many of these are used automatically behind the scenes.
 For example, The provider will automatically translate something such as `table.SomeDateTimeField.Year` into the appropriate `DatePart` call.

-At the same time, some people prefer having LINQ (or even Lambda) expressions that read 'closer' to what the SQL will look like.
+At the same time, some people prefer having LINQ (or even lambda) expressions that read 'closer' to what the SQL will look like.
 Additionally, there are some constructs in many SQL dialects that do not have an equivalent operator/function in .NET.

-### Useful Built in Expressions/Functions (That have no direct equivalent in .NET):
+### Useful built in Expressions/Functions (That have no direct equivalent in .NET):

  - `Sql.CurrentTimestamp` : Normally, `DateTime` instances passed into queries are parameterized on the client side.
-This includes `DateTime.Now`. `Sql.CurrentTimestamp` on the other hand will use the Database Server's current time instead of the time on the .NET server executing the query.
+This includes `DateTime.Now`. `Sql.CurrentTimestamp` on the other hand will use the database server's current time instead of the time on the .NET server executing the query.

  - `Sql.Between` : Allows you to use `Between(myTable.MyCol1,1,2)` instead of an expression such as `(myTable.MyCol1 >= 1 && myTable.MyCol1 <=2)`.
    - `Sql.NotBetween` : The inverse of `Sql.Between`